jte0419/Panel_Methods/README.md

 ## UIUC Airfoil Database File Download

 This section is for downloading all the airfoil coordinates from the [UIUC Airfoil Database](https://m-selig.ae.illinois.edu/ads/coord_database.html).
-The files are all of type *DAT*, which can be opened in any text editor.
+The files are all of type *.dat*, which can be opened in any text editor.
 This code is run in Python, since it's free to download.
 There are two scripts: one that downloads the files in the default coordinate format (which varies quite a bit), and one that downloads the files in Selig format (which is easier to load into your program of choice).
 If I were you, I would download them in Selig format.

 * [Get_Save_Airfoils.py](./Get_Save_Airfoils.py)
 * [Get_Save_Airfoils_Selig.py](./Get_Save_Airfoils_Selig.py)